What is it about?

 Why is it important?

-This is the first study to examine the modes of conservation and display of non-Western artefacts in the Apostolic Palace during the early modern period—collections that have since been dispersed.
-It identifies and contextualizes key objects, such as gifts presented by the first Japanese embassies to the Holy See, and offers pathways for recovering this largely lost heritage that once crossed the oceans, and which remains significant for several communities today.
+This is the first study to examine the nature, modes of conservation and display of non-Western artefacts in the Apostolic Palace during the early modern period—collections that have since been largely dispersed.
+It allows to identify and contextualize key objects, such as the gifts presented by the first Japanese embassies to the Holy See.
+Furthermore, it offers pathways for recovering this lost heritage that once crossed the oceans, and which remains significant for several communities today.
 More broadly, the article clarifies the role of Asian objects as cultural, political and spiritual mediators in the early modern West, and considers the implications of these processes for Western perceptions of Asia.

 Perspectives

-This article represents a critical first step in recovering and rethinking dematerialized early global histories.
-Through this ongoing research, I reassess early cultural and artistic interactions between East and West, the Holy See’s engagement with the wider world, the formation of Orientalism, and the enduring significance of the Vatican’s ethnographic collections.
-I intend to further develop this research through collaborations with Eastern and Western institutions and communities.
+This article represents a critical first step toward recovering and rethinking these dematerialized early global histories, as well as retrieving meaningful lost heritages.
+Through this ongoing research, I also aim to contribute to a reassessment of early cultural and artistic interactions between East and West, papal Rome's engagement with the wider world, the formation of Orientalism, and the enduring significance of the Vatican’s ethnographic collections.
+I intend to further develop this research through collaborations with institutions and communities in both Eastern and Western contexts.

 Dr. Éliane Roux